Categories |

 Tactile Discrimination

 Tactile Discrimination is the ability to discern information via the sense of touch.
-This is such a common place activity, that we may not give it much thought.
+This is such a familiar place activity, that we may not give it much thought.
 For example, while nearly asleep at 3:17am you can locate your phone, orient it correctly, and activate the screen to see that it is indeed 3:17am–all with your sense of touch.
-You can pick up a donut and tell by the way it feels in your hand if it is fresh or a day or two old.
-You can reach into your pocket, grab your keys, and tell the difference between the car key and the house key.
+You can pick up a donut and tell by how it feels in your hand, whether it is fresh or a day or two old.
+You can reach into your pocket, grab your keys, and tell the difference between the car and house keys.

 Discerning information by touch is a skill that must be developed–you’re not born able to expertly extract the remote control from between the couch cushions and launch Netflix without looking.
 That’s a skill that must be developed.